 With so-called Key Performance Indicators, or KPIs, you can measure the progression of your product on the market.
 KPIs are very specifically defined goals, often measured by the means of data analytics.
 These indicators will help you stay up to date with the status of your product on the market.
 Your market strategy is constantly being adapted based on your product’s success in achieving the KPIs you set.

-A marketing strategy in the introduction phase is mainly aimed on gaining product awareness.
+A marketing strategy in the introduction phase is mainly aimed at gaining product awareness.
 After all, before users will buy your application, they have to be aware of its existence.
 There are different ways of doing this, but social media campaigns are often a good idea.
 Especially in this early phase of your app’s lifecycle, it probably won’t help much to invest in a paid advertising campaign.
 During the phase of introduction, demand builds slowly.
 Don’t get inpatient, it will probably take a while before your audience is aware of your product.
 But once the awareness is there, increased growth will follow.

-During the phase of growth, you’re met with a great increase in demands.
+During the phase of growth in your application’s lifecycle, you’re met with a great increase in demands.
 This is the stage where first profits are made, and you can stand toe-to-toe with your competitors.
 The main aim of the growth phase is to establish a unique brand presence, rather than solely focussing on customer acquisition.
 It’s the perfect time to look into branding strategies that differentiate your business from the rest.
 With your first profits, you can start investing in, for example, new features and different ways of distributing your product on the web.
 This is a good time to think about advertising campaigns to boost your metrics.

 After the phase of growth comes the phase of maturity.
 During this phase, your product experiences its biggest growth, with the biggest profits.
 Your business becomes more and more efficient in tackling problems, and understanding the target audience.
 With the increased profits, you can adjust your revenue models and seek out ways to always be one step ahead of your competitors.
 Because your audience is growing strongly, you can afford to go for a strong competition game on the market.
 Just like the growth phase, the phase of maturity is all about competing and differentiating rather than creating awareness and acquiring customers, as this likely goes automatically by now.